All guides

 Are password managers safe?

 Yes.
-Modern managers encrypt your vault with your master password — even the company can't read it.
+Modern managers encrypt your vault with your master password, so even the company can't read it.
 The biggest risk is a weak master password, so make that one count.

 What's the safest 2FA method?

 Hardware keys (YubiKey) > authenticator apps > SMS.
-Avoid SMS where you can.
+Avoid SMS where you can — it is vulnerable to SIM-swapping attacks.

 How often should I change my passwords?